 Section 510.5.3 of the International Fire Code is not adopted and the following is substituted:

-Acceptance Test Procedure (IFC 510.5.3).
+Acceptance test procedure (IFC 510.5.3).
 Where an emergency responder radio coverage system is required, and upon completion of installation, the building owner shall have the radio system tested to verify that two-way coverage on each floor of the building in accordance with IFC 510.4.1.
 The test procedure shall be conducted as follows:

 1. Each floor of the building shall be divided into a grid of 20 approximately equal test areas, with a maximum test area size of 6,400 square feet.
 Where the floor area exceeds 128,000 square feet, the floor shall be divided into as many approximately equal test areas as needed, such that no test area exceeds the maximum square footage allowed.